AP VoteCast: Colorado voters sour on state of nation

 Biden repeatedly criticized Trump’s handling of the coronavirus while Trump often responded that his opponent wanted to shut down the economy again to control the pandemic.

 “A much higher percentage of our population’s getting sicker than other countries.
-And to me that definitely goes back to a leadership problem starting at the top and trickling down,” said Bryan McCord, 35, a Biden voter who works for an electrical contracting company in Denver.
+And to me that definitely goes back to a leadership problem starting at the top,” said Bryan McCord, 35, a Biden voter who works for an electrical contracting company in Denver.

 More than 2,000 have died from the virus across Colorado, and a rising number of cases this fall led state health officials to place new limits on personal gatherings of people from different households in nearly half of the state’s counties.